Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Show All Answers

 Most public information can be obtained upon request.
 However, there are times when a Freedom of Information Request Form (FOIA) is required to obtain information.
 Once you have submitted a FOIA Request, you will receive a reply within 5 business days, and in some instances, a 10-business day response may be necessary.
 FOIA requests for commercial requests will receive a reply within 21 business days of receipt of the request.
 A statutory fee of $.15 per page will be charged for all requests containing fifty (50) or more pages.
 Also, if you would like your FOIA certified, a fee of $1.00 applies.
 All responses will be provided via U.S. Mail unless arranged otherwise.
-A FOIA request form is available through the Law Department, City Hall, 619 - 16th Street.
+A FOIA request form is available through the Legal Division, City Hall, 619 - 16th Street.
 Contact Amanda Rodell at 309.524.2015.
-Forms are also available at the City Clerk’s office, 619 - 16th Street, 309.524.2004, or on the
+Forms are also available at the City Clerk’s office, 619 - 16th Street, 309.524.2004, or on the City's website.

 If the violation is not timely corrected, the owner will be issued a Notice to Appear at the Municipal Code Enforcement System (MUNICES) before a hearing officer.
 The minimum fine for such a violation is $100 plus court costs.

+"Neighbor disputes" often do not involve issues that have a municipal aspect to them or do not involve a violation of the City's Code of Ordinances.
+The City encourages everyone to remember that we are all individuals, and as individuals we enjoy a wide variety of differing interests and activities that may or may not mix well with those of our neighbors.
+Getting to know your neighbors and friendly communication with them may reduce potential conflicts and problems.
 If you are not sure if your situation involves a violation of the Moline Code of Ordinances, you should document the facts of the situation and contact the Police Department at 309.797.0401 or the Neighborhood Improvement Officer at 309.524.2014 for assistance.

-For questions or information regarding the rental housing and inspections program, view the webpage.
+For questions or information regarding the Rental Housing and Inspections Program, view the webpage.

+If your neighbor's tree branches are encroaching onto your property, first attempt to discuss the problem with your neighbor to determine if an amicable solution is possible.
+If not, the law may allow you to cut that part of the branch that is hanging over onto your property, so long as no permanent damage is done to your neighbor's tree.
+The law does not permit you, however, to go on to your neighbor's property and cut the branch, or cut any branches or parts thereof that are located on your neighbor's property.
 For clarification of the rights and responsibilities involved, or if your property has been damaged because of falling branches from a neighbor's tree and you wish to seek payment for damages, you should seek the services of a private attorney, as a tree on private property is generally considered a private matter.